Yuri Kushnarev

-Yuri Viktorovich Kushnarev (born 6 June 1985) is a former Russian rugby union player.
+Yuri Viktorovich Kushnarev (born 6 June 1985) is a Russian former rugby union player.
 He played as a fullback and/or as a fly-half.
 Kushnarev is the most capped Russian player as well as the top scorer for Russia.
-Having played over one-hundred and fifteen times, Kushnarev holds the nineteenth most caps in international rugby and is the eight most capped European rugby player.
+Having played one hundred and twenty times for his country, Kushnarev holds the 24th most caps in international rugby.

 Club career

 Yuri Kushnarev is the most titled rugby player of Russia.
 He first played for VVA, from 2002 to 2012, where he won seven titles of Russia, then for RC Kuban, in 2013.
 Since from 2014 Kushnarev plays for Krasnoyarsk clubs.
 Since 2014 to 2018, for Enisei-STM.
 From 2019 to 2021 for Krasny Yar.